Campus Safety Initiatives and Resources to Inform Crime Prevention and Encourage Personal Safety

 - To arrange for an audit, call the UAPD at 330-972-5595 (if no answer, please leave a message).

 - Don't open the door in the middle of the night unless you are expecting someone.
 Ask your landlord to install a peephole in your front door.
 If you see someone unexpected at your door during the overnight hours, call Akron PD at 911 or UAPD at 330-972-2911.

 - If you leave home, leave on a light, radio or TV to make it appear as if someone is home.

 - Lock doors and windows.
-UA's police chief says many times thieves enter through unlocked doors and windows.
+Many times thieves enter through unlocked doors and windows.
 Ask your landlord to install a deadbolt, if one is not present.